OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:13

-of Ezra’s, Meshullam; of Amariah’s, Jehohanan;
+Meshullam of Ezra, Jehohanan of Amariah

 ## Nehemiah 12:14

-of Malluchi’s, Jonathan; of Shebaniah’s, Joseph;
+Jonathan of Malluchi, Joseph of Shebaniah,

 ## Nehemiah 12:15

-of Harim’s, Adna; of Meraioth’s, Helkai;
+Adna of Harim, Helkai of Meraioth,

 ## Nehemiah 12:16

-of Iddo’s, Zechariah; of Ginnethon’s, Meshullam;
+Zechariah of Iddo, Meshullam of Ginnethon,

 ## Nehemiah 12:17

-of Abijah’s, Zichri; of Miniamin’s and of Moadiah’s, Piltai;
+Zichri of Abijah, Piltai of Moadiah, of the land of Miniamin,

 ## Nehemiah 12:18

-of Bilgah’s, Shammua; of Shemaiah’s, Jehonathan;
+Shammua of Bilgah, Jehonathan of Shemaiah,

 ## Nehemiah 12:19

-of Joiarib’s, Mattenai; of Jedaiah’s, Uzzi;
+Mattenai of Joiarib, Uzzi of Jedaiah,

 ## Nehemiah 12:20

-of Sallai’s, Kallai; of Amok’s, Eber;
+Kallai of Sallai, Eber of Amok,

 ## Nehemiah 12:21

-of Hilkiah’s, Hashabiah; of Jedaiah’s, Nethanel.
+Hashabiah of Hilkiah, and Nethanel of Jedaiah.

 ## Nehemiah 12:22